Fes Fes-meknes, Morocco Travel Guide

 Essential to Moroccan dining.

-Steamed semolina presented with a stew of meat (often chicken meat or lamb) and a variety of vegetables.
+Steamed semolina presented with a stew of meat (often chicken or lamb) and a variety of vegetables.
 Traditionally served on Fridays for lunch, but numerous eateries provide it on other days.

 A staple, especially on Fridays.